Ross

 Off break

-An attacking batsman who is particularly strong on the leg side, Taylor has the special ability to mix offence with defense.
-A good puller of the ball, his slog sweep also fetches him runs aplenty against spinners.
-He has also led the Kiwis in ODIs in the absence of their senior skipper, Daniel Vettori.
+An attacking batter who was particularly strong on the leg side, Taylor had the special ability to mix offence with defense.
+A good puller of the ball, his slog sweep also fetched him runs aplenty against spinners.
+He also led the Kiwis in ODIs in the absence of their senior skipper, Daniel Vettori.
 Taylor was then handed full-time captaincy in all three formats after the 2011 ICC Cricket World Cup.
 In spite of some inspiring Test victories under his captaincy, Brendon McCullum was yet again reinstated as captain owing to Taylor's significant problems with the team management.
 After a brief hiatus from the game during which he missed out on the disastrous South African tour, Taylor came back into the side for the home series against England.
-He went on to have a successful series at home against West Indies in 2013, where he scored his career best 217 not out and continues to be New Zealand's mainstay in the middle order.
+He went on to have a successful series at home against West Indies in 2013, where he scored an unbeaten 217.

 Read More >